filippogiorgiorondo/FindIt/README.md

 - Create a container named mio-container (if it doesn't already exist)
 - Upload a sample file named log.txt
 ```
 4. Search for a string inside the uploaded blobs.
-You can do it in two ways.
+It is important to have read (How to use it)[https://github.com/filippogiorgiorondo/FindIt?tab=readme-ov-file#how-to-use-it-]
 ```text
 python __main__.py
 ```